 The name stands for National Portal for Infrastructure Consultancy Firms and Key Personnel.
 The purpose of creating this is to facilitate communication between road engineering and construction consultancy firms and domain experts and personnel officially deployed for project supervision.

 Credentials of these consultancy firms and personnel will be hosted by the portal itself.
 Also, there will be linkages to Aadhar and Digi-locker for the validation and authenticity of data.

 A web-based application for Infrastructure and Material Providers, INAM PRO was launched in March 2015.
-It is intended to be a marketplace where suppliers, providers and prospective buyers together.
-For instance, cement buyers who are engaged in road construction, can order cement online at competitive prices from cement companies that are registered with this marketplace.
+It is intended to be a marketplace where suppliers, providers, and prospective buyers together.
+For instance, cement buyers who are engaged in road construction can order cement online at competitive prices from cement companies that are registered with this marketplace.

 The model of INAM PRO will make it easy for the ministry to track buyer and supplier activity and eliminate impediments of both buyers and sellers.
-In the one year that it has been in operation, the portal has made 250 lakh tonnes of cement available at affordable prices for infrastructure projects.
+In the one year that it has been in operation, the portal has made 250 lakh tons of cement available at affordable prices for infrastructure projects.

 These three initiatives were launched by Nitin Gadkari, the Union Minister of Road Transport & Highways and Shipping.
 These were part of the Digital India Programme.
 Innovative and promising, they were built to make road construction procedures faster, more efficient and more transparent.
 The organization behind developing web based applications is NHIDCL or National Highways and Infrastructure Development Corporation Ltd.